schedldave/AOS/README.md

 ---
 ## LFR Application (C++)
-To compile the renderer with the GUI in native C++ follow the steps below:
+To compile the renderer with the GUI in native C++ clone this repository and follow the steps below:
 ### Compile using vcpkg and CMake:

 Make sure that you have a compiler, [vcpkg](https://github.com/microsoft/vcpkg) and the [required libraries](#installation) installed.